Resources

 Website: http://www.AZCaregiver.org

-Family Involvement Center’s Parent-to-Parent Support Services Program can provide short-term, one-on-one support for families with children receiving behavioral health services.
-Services are offered in Maricopa County and Yavapai County.
+Family Involvement Center’s Family Support Program can provide short-term, one-on-one support for families with children receiving behavioral health services.

 Community Bridges, Inc. provides comprehensive, medically integrated behavioral health programs which include prevention, education and treatment services.
-These services are provided in Maricopa, Pinal, Gila, Yuma, Navajo, Apache, and Cochise Counties.
 Website

 Arizona Grandparent Ambassadors (AZGA) is a statewide coalition of aunts, uncles, fictive kin, and grandparents who are caring for children who are unable to remain in their own homes.
 Their mission is to support, mobilize, educate, and advocate for better laws and policies to help these caregivers provide better care for their children.
 Website

 NAMI Basics is a free, educational program designed for parents and other family caregivers of children and adolescents with emotional and behavioral difficulties.
 NAMI Basics helps parents and other family caregivers to understand the illnesses that are causing those behavioral difficulties, and the critical role families play in the treatment of those illnesses.
 The program is taught by trained teachers who are also the parents or family caregivers of individuals who experienced emotional or behavioral difficulties prior to age 13.
-NAMI Basics is taught at various locations, including Scottsdale, Central Phoenix, Paradise Valley, and West Mesa.
+NAMI Basics is taught at various locations and is also available online.
 Website

 KARE Family Center (Tucson) provides specialized case management and other services to relatives and non-relatives caring for youth.
 These services include support groups for grandparents and other relatives, including groups for monolingual Spanish-speaking caregivers, educational forums on court processes such as guardianship and adoption, and referrals to community resources.
-Click here for more information.
-KARE also provides support to kin raising children of incarcerated parents, information about that program can be found here.
+Website

 Duet (Phoenix) offers support to Grandparents who have the primary responsibility for raising their grandchildren.
 Their support groups give you a place to share experiences, network with others, and find workable solutions to the challenges ahead.
-Click here to learn more about Duet support groups and services.
+Website

-Family Involvement Center (Phoenix) offers a variety of resources including support groups and parenting classes, click here for more information.
+Family Involvement Center (Phoenix, Tucson, Prescott Valley, and Flagstaff) offers a variety of resources including support groups and parenting classes.
+Website

 **Please refer to our events calendar for additional dates for support groups throughout the valley.